 - Mix in the cacao nibs and chocolate chips.

-- Roll the dough into balls.
+- Roll the dough into balls and then press gently into disks.